cadebrown/CARVE/docs/dev.md

 This is the developer's guide to CARVE, walking through how to contribute and build CARVE.
 The source code and development for CARVE are located on the GitHub: [https://github.com/chemicaldevelopment/carve](https://github.com/chemicaldevelopment/carve).
 Within that repository, the code is commented so you can see how it works and what you need to change (also, check `README.md` in that repository for more information).
 This is a higher level overview of the development process

+## Hosting Specific Version

+If all you want to do is host a specific version of CARVE, you can download the self-contained static site from our [GitHub releases page](https://github.com/ChemicalDevelopment/CARVE/releases).
+You can host with any file server, and vital dependencies are bundled (so it can be ran offline, as well)

 ## Building

 Once you've cloned the repository, you can use `make` to run various targets.
 For example, running `make update` will recompile the `./carve` binary (which runs on your local machine) as well as the JS/WASM package in `docs/js/lib`.
 You should re-run this every time the code has changed.